Arc676/Arc-Utilities-Library/README.txt

-listen4keyword - toggles 'listen for keyword' for Mac speakable items searchep - regex-searches for a video in a specified path and opens it with VLC upFiles - helper program for backup.pl; performs incremental backups
+listen4keyword - toggles 'listen for keyword' for Mac speakable items searchep - regex-searches for a video in a specified path and opens it with VLC upFiles - helper program for backup.pl; performs incremental backups tree - visually display the directory hierarchy makekeys - automatically generate SSH keys and copy them to a remote host for password-less SSH